3meters/proxibase/readme.md

 ### POST Rules
 1. Set req.headers.content-type to 'application/json'
 2. Make sure req.body is parsable json
-3. Enclose new data in a data element inside and array: e.g:
+3. Write the data for the new object inside a data element in the request body.
+The new element can either be a simple object or an array of objects.
-4. Only one array element is supported currently, but this may change in the future
+4. If you use an array, currently only one element is supported per post, but this may change in the future

+    request.body = {
+      "data": {
+        "field1": "foo",
+        "field2": "bar"
+      }
+    }

+or

     request.body = {
       "data": [